SimonPaske/sip-home/README.md

 Inspiration and part of the code for Stripe system integration was taken from [Mishel Shaji](https://www.geekinsta.com/integrate-stripe-with-django/)

+### Django message tags and timing

+Inspiration and part of the code for Django message tags and timing was taken from [Stack Overflow](https://stackoverflow.com/questions/13932653/increase-displaying-time-of-django-messages)
 ### Additional code sources

 - [Stack Overflow](https://stackoverflow.com/)